 A: Yep, your boots determine the length and location of the binding on the ski.
 While all ski bindings are adjustable up to a certain level, all makes and models of boots are different and the binding must be installed and adjusted accordingly - it's important to have your boot on hand during installation.

 Q: How much does an in-store installation cost?

 A: The price of an in-store ski binding installation is approximately $50.
-Some stores offer the installation along with the binding adjustment.
+Most ski shops offer the installation along with the binding adjustment.

 Q: Can I mount new bindings on old skis?